This post may contain affiliate links. I may receive a small commission, at no cost to you, if you make a purchase

 Let’s say that your visitor booked accommodation from your link worth $100 and that the accommodation is a type of property from which Booking.com receives a 15% commission.

-In this case, Booking.com earns $15 and so you earn 25% from it, which is just $3.75.
+In this case, Booking.com earns $15.
+From that amount, you would 25%, which is just $3.75.

 Property Referral Program